-I am particularly drawn to questions of how policy decisions are made, how institutions function in complex and fragile contexts, and how evidence is translated into governance reform.
-My work has included research coordination, comparative analysis, and knowledge synthesis across diverse thematic areas.
+I am particularly drawn to questions of how policy decisions are made, how institutions function in complex and fragile contexts, and how participatory research methods can strengthen democratic governance.
+My work spans mixed-methods research, comparative policy analysis, and facilitating knowledge exchange among diverse stakeholders.

 Currently, I serve on the Secretariat and Global Team of the Local Public Sector Alliance, where I support knowledge exchange and policy dialogue across global and regional platforms.
 In this role, I coordinate the Asia Working Group and the Inclusive Governance & Local Democracy thematic group, facilitating research-driven discussions and collaboration among practitioners, researchers, and policy actors.